php-fig/fig-standards/proposed/http-message.md

      * empty array.
      *
      * @param string $name Case-insensitive header field name.
-     * @return string[] An array of string values for the given header.
+     * @return string[] An array of string values as provided for the given
-     *    If the header does not appear in the message, this method MUST
+     *    header.
+If the header does not appear in the message, this method MUST
      *    return an empty array.
      */
     public function getHeader($name);